thomasvargas/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a political science Ph.D. candidate at the University of Minnesota.
-I am a mixed methods researcher working on the politics of developing countries.
-My dissertation project looks to uncover why countries reform public education, looking at things like public opinion, electoral competition, and the diffusion of ideas.
-For the academic year 2019-2020, I'm a visiting student at Duke's Sanford School of Public Policy.
+I am a Postdoctoral Fellow in Political Science at McMaster University, and I am completing my PhD at the University of Minnesota.
+My dissertation project looks to uncover why countries reform public education, looking at things like party politics, electoral competition, and international factors.
 This website contains a sample of my work.